 Hilary Harp Falk is the Regional Executive Director of National Wildlife Federation’s Mid-Atlantic Regional Center.
 Previously she was the Director of the Choose Clean Water Coalition, a 230 member advocacy organization focused on protecting the Chesapeake Bay.
 Her background is in large-scale ecosystem restoration and environmental education.
 She is passionate about getting the next generation, especially her two sons, outside.

 Jane Kirchner has spent more than 20 years helping save open lands and advocating for the protection of wildlife habitat.
 She loves working on programs that connect people who care about wildlife and the environment to actions they can take to make a difference.
-Jane manages online strategy campaigns at NWF and during her free time likes to spend as much time as she can outdoors, especially in places where native species are found.
-She is also a master gardener and former county planning commissioner.
+Jane manages digital advocacy campaigns for the National Wildlife Federation and during her free time spends as much time as she can outdoors, especially in places where native trees, shrubs and plants are found.
+She is also a master gardener and county planning commissioner.

 Jen Mihills is the Chesapeake Mid-Atlantic Regional Representative working with affiliate organizations in Delaware, District of Columbia, Maryland, North Carolina, Pennsylvania, Virginia, and West Virginia.